AllInOpenSource/All-In-For-Students-Graduation-2023/README.md

 - School: Baton Rouge Community College
 - Favorite Quote: "But are you a different animal, and the same beast?" - Kobe Bryant
 ---
+- Name: Caroline Haoud
+- School: Columbia College, Columbia University in the City of New York
+- Favorite Quote: “You have to have a habitual vision of greatness … you have to believe in fact that you will refuse to settle for mediocrity.
+You won’t confuse your financial security with your personal integrity, you won’t confuse your success with your greatness or your prosperity with your magnanimity … believe in fact that living is connected to giving.” - Dr. Cornel West
+---